Macedonian denar: Design

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.
+After 10 May 1993 these banknotes remained in circulation at 1⁄100 of their nominal value.;

 Exchange rates

 The denar was introduced with a fixed exchange rate of 360 denars to the Deutsche Mark.
 There was a devaluation in October 1992 and change to the basket peg, new devaluation in December 1992 and abandonment of the peg in mid-1993.